Fake signups: What to Do

 MailPoet's Bot Protection Mechanism on Its Forms

 MailPoet implements preventive measures by default to prevent bots from subscribing to MailPoet's forms repeatedly.
-This is mitigate Email Bomb type of attacks which became popular in 2017.
+This is mitigated Email Bomb type of attacks which became popular in 2017.

 The more signups occur, the longer the delay in seconds will be enforced.